Bundesliga: Nadiem Amiri wonder goal can't change familiar story for lax Leverkusen | DW | 02.01.2021

 A late defeat to Bayern Munich meant Leverkusen weren't able to head in to the early and shortened winter break on top of the pile but Peter Bosz's side got another chance on Saturday, with the champions playing a day later.
 They couldn't take it.

-But, for all the artistry involved, it remains just one goal and, for this Leverkusen team, that’s often not enough.
-Just as they had against Bayern, the Werkself took their foot off the gas after leading and allowed Amin Younes to stroll through the center of their defense unchallenged and stroke home a first Bundesliga goal since 2013.
+For all the artistry involved, it remains just one goal and, for this Leverkusen team, that’s often not enough.
+Just as they had against Bayern, Bosz's side took their foot off the gas after leading and allowed Amin Younes to stroll through the center of their defense unchallenged and stroke home a first Bundesliga goal since 2013.

+"Unfortunately after the lead, we were somehow too loose and too relaxed with the second ball," lamented midfielder Julian Baumgartlinger after the game.

 Despite that, Amiri and Wirtz were the men controlling the game and with Patrik Schick and Leon Bailey offering support, Leverkusen’s threat was clear.
 But so, once again, was their Achilles' heel.